elchininet/home-assistant-javascript-templates/README.md

 #### states

 `states` could be used in two ways, as a function or as an object.
-When using it as function it only allows an entity id as a parameter and it will return the state of that entity.
-When using it as an object, you can use also an entity id but in those cases it will return the entire state object, so you need to access its `state` property to get the state value.
-When using it as an object with a domain, it will return an array with all the states of that domain.
+When using it as function it only allows an entity id (containing the domain) as a parameter and it will return the state of that entity.
+As an object it allows you to access a domain or the full entity id.

 >Note: If you try to use `states` as a function sending a domain it will throw an error.